darkwebportal/nepalReport/README.md

 - Only after verification and aggrement, the account details will be shown to the concerned authorities
 - Filtering of #tonepalreports tweets filtered to directly reached to admins allowing hassle free reporting

+***Admin:***
+- An additional http://nepalreports.cf/adminlogin dashboard to visualize the reports received
+- A timeline layout showing feeds according to recent report in priority
+- Option to act on it with interation with user who filed the report to further proceed the work

 ## Installation